 Instructions

-- Preheat your oven to 350 degrees F and line a 9x9-inch cake pan with parchment paper.
+- Preheat your oven to 350 degrees F and line a 9x9-inch square pan with parchment paper.

-- Measure out the milk and oil in a large measuring jug.
+- Make the cake batter.
+First measure out the milk and oil in a large measuring jug.
 Add the eggs and vanilla and whisk to blend well.

 - Sift flour, corn starch, baking powder and baking soda into a large bowl.
 Add sugar and salt and mix on low speed with an electric hand mixer or use the whisk attachment of a stand mixer until evenly blended.
 Add soft butter and mix on low for 1 minute until well distributed and the mixture looks a bit clumpy like rubble or damp sand.
 Gradually add half of the liquid mixture while mixing on low, then beat on medium speed for 30 seconds to combine.
 Scrape down the sides of the bowl.
 Gradually add remaining liquid mixture and beat until the batter is smooth glossy.